-At this point, Marie has noticed that many people, lose faith — “I’m just a messy person!”
+At this point, Marie has noticed that many people lose faith — “I’m just a messy person!”
 But that’s not the case.
 Being tidy is an acquired mindset, she says.

 With your to-do list, this translates to asking that essential question for every new task coming into your Todoist: Does it lead to your vision?
 If not, discard it on the spot.
-If the answer is yes, add it to the proper spot on your lists.
+If the answer is yes, add it to the proper spot on your list.

 Of course, unhelpful tasks are bound to sneak in from time to time.
-Weed them out with a weekly review so you start each week with a clearly prioritized to-do list.
+Weed them out with a weekly review, so you start each week with a clearly prioritized to-do list.
 Discard tasks that don't bring you closer to your goals.
 Organize the spare tasks that have ended up in your inbox into the right projects.
 Have certain tasks or projects fallen out of line with your goal?
 Discard those, too.

-Finally, check in on your big picture goals every few months.
+Finally, check in on your big-picture goals every few months.
 It’s natural for priorities to shift as you grow and learn more about what tasks and projects truly motivate you.

 If your goals change, update your "life vision" task to document and do a mini-inventory to re-tidy your Todoist.
 Over time, the goals that stand the test of time will be valuable to you, and now you’ll have the tools to achieve them in an organized way.

 We spend a lot of time in digital spaces.
-Luckily, we can take a page from Marie Kondo’s ideas about physical space to keep our digital environment — and by extension, our minds and lives — tidy.
-It’s not just a productivity boost; in a world of constant interruptions and information overload, healthy organizational habits will help you stay balanced and carve out time for the things that bring you joy, all the while making progress towards what matters to you most.
+Luckily, we can take a page from Marie Kondo’s ideas about physical space to keep our digital environment — and, by extension, our minds and lives — tidy.
+It’s not just a productivity boost; in a world of constant interruptions and information overload, healthy organizational habits will help you stay balanced and carve out time for the things that bring you joy, all the while making progress toward what matters to you most.